-- La Trobe Financial Group has built up a strong network, and aniche market in the mortgage industry since 1952, particularly the lite-documentation (AIV) sector since 1990.
-The Group now has AUM of about \$19 billion.
+- La Trobe Financial Group has built up a strong network, and a niche market in the mortgage industry since 1952, particularly the lite-documentation (AIV) sector since 1990.
+The Group now has AUM of over \$19 billion.
 It is amongst the largest players in this sector and one of the largest in the non-bank residential property lending space. - The Fund is run by very knowledgeable and experienced staff, with access to various resources in the Real Estate Credit and Asset Management teams.
-The Group has over 540 staff members. - The Fund is diversified across geographical regions and borrowers.
-That said, the level of diversification for individual investors is dependent on their selection of loans.
+The Group has over 540 staff members. - The Fund is well diversified across geographical regions (states) and a very large number of borrowers. - Arrears are managed effectively by working with the borrower and taking the required steps to bring them back in line with the payment schedule. - AUM growth has been very strong. - The Fund's (total) returns have been solid.